 Why Choose Eastern's School of Nursing?

 The School of Nursing at Eastern University integrates Christian faith, values, and ethics with the art and science of nursing provides a framework to prepare students for thoughtful and productive lives as professional nurses, leaders, and active members of the global nursing community.
-Each of our programs is fully accredited and recognized for the quality of instruction and student outcomes.
+Each of our programs are recognized for the quality of instruction and student outcomes.

 About Our Programs